KaivDev4434/Ziggy-Bot/ziggy_v2/ziggy/README.md

 ## Features

-- **💬 Conversational Chat** - Talk naturally with Ziggy about your tasks, goals, and life events
+- **Conversational Chat** - Talk naturally with Ziggy about your tasks, goals, and life events
-- **📋 Task Management** - Track todos with priorities and due dates
+- **Smart Task Management** - Track todos with priorities, due dates, start dates, and auto-categorization
-- **🔄 Habit Tracking** - Build daily habits with streak tracking and weekly views
+- **Habit Tracking** - Build daily habits with streak tracking, weekly views, and GitHub-style contribution graphs
+- **Calendar-Based Chats** - Each day has its own chat session with a mini calendar for navigation
+- **Daily Briefings** - Start each day with weather, tasks, deadlines, and habit reminders
-- **📊 Dashboard** - See your progress at a glance with stats and visualizations
+- **Dashboard** - See your progress at a glance with stats and visualizations
-- **📱 PWA Ready** - Install on mobile devices for a native app experience
+- **PWA Ready** - Install on mobile devices for a native app experience

 ## Tech Stack